When in Rome…? Well, when in France eat what the French eat.

 Their mussels are very small, much smaller than ours in New Zealand, but are tasty indeed.
-We dine next to Gucci and Prada; a lovely couple, she works for Gucci and he for Prada, and they speak Anglais with a gorgeous french accent so it is a lovely night.
+We dine next to Gucci and Prada; a lovely couple, she works for Gucci and he for Prada, and they speak Anglaise with a gorgeous french accent – it’s a lovely night.

-We also manage plenty of nice wine, although Pinot Noir is rare, and of course we have no clue what we are buying but most of it is just fine.
-Wine is so cheap and we find we are taking every meal with a bottle or two.
+We also manage plenty of nice wine, although our favourite Pinot Noir is rare, we find plenty that agrees with our palate.
 No liquor bans in public like New Zealand: here every picnic outing must include a bottle of vino, note to self when in Paris, always carry a wine opener in the back pack.